And on the premise that nine hours of fill-in hosts is enough for any week, let us come together and hope for a healthy return of Rush tomorrow.

 Good.

-Uh I like the man, I like what he's done.
+I like what he's done.

 I don't think he gets a whole lot of credit.

-When they sink below the floorboard and and spew some vitriol, he just lets it roll off his back and go away.
+When they sink below the floorboard and spew some vitriol, he just lets it roll off his back and go away.

-Uh I think doesn't go on.
+I think that doesn't go off.

 I've thought about this the entire Bush presidency.